How to get your license: Taxis and For Hire

 - Ride-sharing vehicles (RCW 46.74).

-- As excursion service carriers and charter carriers of passengers (RCW 81.70).
+- Excursion service carriers and charter carriers of passengers (who have their own licensing requirements).

 How to apply